This is the featured image of the How to Create Drums Using Foley blog article.

 Foley - Sample 2 - Saturator

 After the saturator, I activated the filter and set it to a four-pole low-pass.
 The purpose of this filter is mainly to get the two samples out of the way of each other.
-I prefer the high-frequency content of the first layer, and so I’ve decided to eliminate those frequencies in the second layer to prevent any conflict.
+I prefer the high-frequency content of the first layer, so I've decided to eliminate those frequencies in the second layer to prevent any conflict.

 Foley - Sample 2 - Filter

-Finally, I added the Transient Master at the end of the signal chain to tighten it up as I did with the previous one.
+Finally, I added the Transient Master at the end of the signal chain to tighten it up, as I did with the previous one.
 I also lowered the output by about -2.4 dB because the transient master is quick to distort and boost the volume further.

 Foley - Sample 2 - Transient Master

-Now the kick sounds good, but there still isn’t any substantial low end.
-I’ve decided to layer a low-passed kick to fill in that space.
+Now, the kick sounds good, but there still isn't any substantial low end.
+I've decided to layer a low-passed kick to fill in that space.

 ~ Low-passed kick.